HL7/fhir-project-mhealth/ig-data/input/pagecontent/22_numeric_observations.md

 <span id='converted-results-are-not-over-precise'/>
 #### <span class='glyphicon text-info glyphicon-phone'/> <span class='glyphicon text-info glyphicon-dashboard'/> Scenario: Converted Results Are Not Over-precise

-A converted result **SHOULD** not be reported with greater precision that the originally measured value.
+A converted result should not be reported with greater precision that the originally measured value.

 Unit conversion formulae exist to convert between different systems of units.
 These values are very precisely know.
 Simple math used to convert from a measured value in one unit system often results in overprecise reported values in other unit system.
-The converted value **SHOULD** be limited to be no more precise than the original value.
+The converted value should be limited to be no more precise than the original value.
 For example, height is often measured in inches or centimeters, and the value when recorded in one unit system can often be reported in a different unit system depending on system configuration.
-Thus, a value recorded in whole inches **SHOULD** not be reported in more than whole centimeters.
+Thus, a value recorded in whole inches should not be reported in more than whole centimeters.

 GIVEN
 : a <i>&lt;Measurement&gt;</i> reported in a <i>&lt;Orginal Unit System&gt;</i> with <i>&lt;Original Precision&gt;</i>